amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

 ## Modify settings and create goals

-The Web Analytics space uses default events and properties from the Browser SDK, but admins or managers can modify them in settings.
+Out-of-the-box Web Analytics uses default events and properties from the Browser SDK, but admins or managers can modify them in settings.

 Follow these steps to manage settings, create goals, or customize tracked events: